JohT/code-graph-analysis-pipeline/domains/git-history/summary/report.template.md

 - **Data quality** — ambiguous or unresolved file references in the git log
 - **Git author wordcloud** — visual overview of contributor activity

-> **Reading the tables**: Rows are sorted by priority — the **first rows are the most critical**.
-> High commit frequency in a directory can indicate hotspots that benefit from refactoring attention.
-> Files that always change together may be candidates for co-location or module consolidation.
+> High commit frequency in a directory = refactoring hotspot.
+Files that always change together = co-location or module consolidation candidates.

 ## 📚 Table of Contents